The lifestyle magazine for modern outdoorsmen

 Can camo help you as a hunter, though?
 Very likely, especially for the archery or handgun hunter who needs to get relatively close to their target.

-Wildlife scientists have actually looked at the rods and cones inside the deer eyeball, and this plus various other research, has led them to believe that, like some of us humans, deer are essentially red-green colorblind.
+Wildlife scientists have actually looked at the rods and cones inside the deer eyeball, and this, plus various other research, has led them to believe that, like some of us humans, deer are essentially red-green colorblind.
 Meaning, red and green present as one gray color to the deer.
 They tend to see the world in shades of black and white, with one exception: they appear to detect the color blue very well.

 But if those shades of black and white appear out of place, new or different?
 Deer become instantly alert.
 They easily spot objects that are shiny, too.
 So, while they are very quick to pick up on movement, these same deer have trouble identifying a hunter sitting very still in camouflage that breaks up their profile and blends in with the “shades” of local vegetation and landscape.
+There is a science to hunting camo which has been developed over decades.

 If you are hunting in the open and need the deer close?
 Wear camo, avoid any clothing or gear that’s blue and shiny, and keep your butt in one place!